ahmedfahim21/Learnify/README.md

-# Learnify - Interactive Learning Platform
+# Learnify.ai

 ![image](https://github.com/ahmedfahim21/Learnify/assets/99824146/c478f78a-2261-4811-9b3d-f89dbcf45f8e)

-Learnify is an interactive learning platform that combines the power of OpenAI's language models and Stable Diffusion for creating engaging courses, quizzes, and insightful articles with a context-aware chatbot.
+Learnify.ai is an interactive learning platform that combines the power of OpenAI's language models and Stable Diffusion for creating engaging courses, quizzes, and insightful articles with a context-aware chatbot.

 ## Features